geneseframework/mapper/README.md

     }
 }
 ```
-This constraint is due to the fact that in the first phase of its process, `@genese/mapper` analyzes the code of your project and create some temporary files.
-These files will be used later, when you will call the `create()` method.
+This constraint is due to the fact that in the first phase of its process, `@genese/mapper` analyzes the code of your project and creates some temporary files.
+These files will be used later, when the `create()` method will be called.

 ### geneseconfig.ts

-A file called `geneseconfig.ts` can be added at the root of your project.
+A file called `geneseconfig.ts` may be added at the root of your project.
 If there is no `geneseconfig.ts` file at the root of your project, `@genese/mapper` will use configuration by default.

 ```ts
 export const geneseConfig: GeneseConfig = {